gravitional/note-on-physics/tikz/learn.tikz.md

 Thegraph drawing library from TikZ has several different algorithms to position the vertices.
 By default, `\diagram` and `\feynmandiagram` use the `spring layout` algorithm to place the vertices.
 The `spring layout` attempts to spread everything out as much as possible which,in most cases, gives a nice diagram; however,there are certain cases where this does not work.
-A good example where the spring layout doesn’twork are decays where we have the decaying particle on the left and all the daughter particles on the right.
+A good example where the spring layout doesn’t work are decays where we have the decaying particle on the left and all the daughter particles on the right.

 ```tikz
 % Using the default spring layout